Professor Barbara Nevins Taylor

 We’ll be viewing and analyzing the work of classmates, and your courtesy and participation is required.
 Please remember that criticism is not a personal attack.
 We will talk about the work candidly and this will help your professional growth.

 Attendance is mandatory.
 Broadcasting operates on deadline, so you have the chance to begin to develop good habits.
 We’ll treat our class professionally as we would treat a job in broadcasting, so attend all classes.
-Please arrive on time.
+Again, please arrive on time.
 Your attendance, punctuality, and class participation will be considered in your grade.
 If there is an emergency and you cannot attend a class, please email me.
 If you are absent four times, you will fail.

 Two unexcused absences will result in a lower grade.

 Four or more absences and we will ask you to withdraw from the class.

 You must email a note from a doctor, a court of law, a fire fighter, or a funeral director for an excused absence.

 Students who must miss class or be late because of religious beliefs will be accommodated.

 Social history as they explore the creation of broadcasting and evolution of television news.